emberjs/rfcs/text/0000-deprecate-ember-logger.md

 disciplined approach to deprecation has been repeatedly shown to ease things.
 Providing a codemod to replace `Ember.Logger` calls with the corresponding console calls should make this transition relatively painless.
-Also, only twenty of those packages have more than six references to `Ember.Logger`, so the level of effort to make the change, even by hand, will be very small.
+Also, only twenty of those add-ons have more than six references to `Ember.Logger`.
+If this is characteristic of the user base, the level of effort to make the change, even by hand, should be very small for most users.

 Those using `Logger.debug` as something different from `Logger.log`may have at least a theoretical concern.
 Under the covers `Logger.debug` only calls